top of page

 The self-expression that the Knight of Wands invites is different than the brand of individualism that we hear so much about, often from companies selling an image via mass-produced retail items.

-To invite the Knight of Wands into your life, we get to feel into our passion, our fire, and make certain that our mind is in support of that flame.
-Here are five easy ideas to get you started:
+The Knight of Wands, the Full Moon in Scorpio, and Beltaine are all invitations to feel passion, fuel our fire, and make certain that the mind is in support of that flame.
+Here are five easy ideas to help you:

 1. Get Dressed